One month time limit

 that they were not entitled.

-Defective claim due to failure to provide information within time scales
+Claim declared 'defective' due to failure to provide information within time scales

 Where the HB Office have made the decision that the claim is a defective claim - the claimant will need to